A survey on multi-player bandits: Conclusion

 \section{Conclusion}

 The multiplayer bandits problem has been widely studied in the past years.
-In particular, centralized optimal regret bounds are reachable in common models.
-However, these optimal algorithms use \textit{ad hoc} policies and are undesirable in real cognitive radio networks.
+In particular, centralized optimal regret bounds are reachable in common models, by leveraging collision information as a way of communicating between players.
+However, these optimal algorithms might seem \textit{ad hoc} and are undesirable in real cognitive radio networks.
 This suggests that the current formulation of the multiplayer bandits problem is oversimplified and does not reflect real situations and leads to undesirable optimal algorithms.
 Several more realistic models were suggested in the literature to overcome this issue.
-In particular, the dynamic and asynchronous models seem of crucial interest since time synchronization is not verified in practice.
-Moreover, such \textit{ad hoc} algorithms perform poorly in these models.
-We personally believe that developing efficient strategies for these settings is a major direction for future research.
+In particular, the dynamic and asynchronous models seem of crucial interest since time synchronization is not verified in practice and seems crucial to communicate through collision information between players.
+We personally believe that developing efficient strategies for both asynchronous and dynamic settings is a major direction for future research, which should lead to implementable algorithms in real applications.
+More generally, studying further non-stationary environments (\eg in arm means or number of players) in multiplayer bandits is of crucial interest.
+Some preliminary works focus on these aspects, but yet remain far from solving the general settings.

+Besides theoretical investigation of multiplayer bandits, successfully implementing multiplayer bandits algorithms in real world applications such as IoT networks remains an obvious direction of interest, that could lead to a much better quality of service of real world networks and would boost the interest in multiplayer bandits.

-Besides its main application for cognitive radio networks, the multiplayer bandits problem is also related to several sequential multi-agent problems, motivated by distributed networks, matching markets, and packet routing.
+Besides its main application for communication networks, the multiplayer bandits problem is also related to several sequential multi-agent problems, notably motivated by distributed networks, matching markets and packet routing.
 Exploring further the potential relations that might exist between these different problems could be of great interest to any of them.
 Although the problem of multiplayer bandits seems ``solved'' for its classical formulation, proposing efficient algorithms adapted to real applications remains largely open.